arkham-build/arkhamlcg-metadata/README.md

-All material in this repository comes directly from the published FAQs and Grimoire for Fantasy Flight Games' _Arkham Horror: The Card Game_.
+All material in this repository comes directly from the published FAQs and Grimoire for Fantasy Flight Games' _Arkham Horror: The Card Game_, or is derivative of content from that game.
 All textual content here is copyrighted by Fantasy Flight Games.
 This repository is not produced by, supported by, or affiliated with Fantasy Flight Games.

 # Formatting